-Table 10: audit.EnrollmentEvent SQL Schema
+Table 10: audit.
+Events SQL Schema

-Column Name Description EnrollmentEventTypeID ID that denotes the type of enrollment event.
-There are 4 types of enrollment events: 1-The Nymi Band used to perform the first tap during the enrollment process is not the same Nymi Band that was used to perform the second tap during the enrollment process.
+Column Name Description Column Name EventTypeID ID that denotes the type of event.
+There are several types of events: 1-The Nymi Band used to perform the first tap during the enrollment process is not the same Nymi Band that was used to perform the second tap during the enrollment process.
 2-The username or password that was provided to log into the Nymi Band Application was not correct.
 3-Enrollment completed.
-4-The Nymi Band that was used to perform the tap operation is assigned to a different user.
-UserCoreID ID of the user that is associated with the Nymi Band, as it appears in the audit.UserCore table.
+4-The Nymi Band that the user used to perform the tap operation is assigned to a different user.
+5-The False Acceptance Rate value of 1:50000K was applied to the Nymi Band of the user.
+6-Presence Authentication Code (PAC) Verification Failed for the Nymi Band of the user.
+7-PAC verification succeeded but the Nymi Band has lost track of time.
+8-The system encountered an error during PAC verification.
+9-PAC verification initialization failed as a result of a bad request.
+10-PAC verification initialization failed because the advertising key was not found.
+11-Could not generate the advertising key because of an internal server error.
+12-Could not generate the advertising key because the CMAC that was supplied does not match the CMAC that was created.
+13-PAC verification succeeded 14-Time on the Nymi Band is out of bounds with the time on the NES server.
+UserCoreID 15-Time on the Nymi Band Application is out of bounds with the time on the NES server.
+ID of the user that is associated with the Nymi Band, as it appears in the audit.UserCore table.
 When an NES Administrator disassociates a Nymi Band from a user in the NES Administrator Console, the UserCoreld value is as NULL for the associated Update and Delete Event Type entries in the table.
 Username Active directory account that logged in to the Nymi Band Application to perform the enrollment.

-InitialTapNymiBandId The NFC UID for the first Nymi Band tap in the Nymi Band Application.
+Column Name Description InitialTapNymiBandId The NFC UID for the first Nymi Band tap in the Nymi Band Application.
 ConfirmTapNymiBandId The NFC UID for the second Nymi Band tap in the Nymi Band Application.
 CreatedAt Date and time that the object entry was created in the table.
 ModifiedAt Date and time that the object entry was modified in the table.
 ModifiedBy User account that modified the object entry in the table.
 For example, when the user performs an enrollment, the AD user account for the user appears.